-Speaking from my own personal experience, temptation is such a lie.
+Speaking from my own experience, the temptation is such a lie.
 It baits me with, “Yell at your kids and you will feel better.”
 “Eat a chocolate chip cookie and while you are at it, eat some more.
 Your cravings are too strong to overcome.”
-“When you are feeling sad, go shopping and buy a bunch of things you don’t really need.
+“When you are feeling sad, go shopping and buy a bunch of things you don’t need.
 A new outfit will make you feel better about who you are.”

 I recently gave in to such a temptation.
 The long summer hours of hearing children whining hour upon hour got the best of me.
 I reached my boiling point.
-And rather than surrendering the moment to Jesus, allowing Him to do a work in my heart…I gave in to the voice which said, “Go ahead and let you child know how they are making you feel.
+And rather than surrendering the moment to Jesus, allowing Him to do a work in my heart…I gave in to the voice which said, “Go ahead and let your child know how they are making you feel.
 It is all their fault that you are having a bad day.”
 But you know what?
 The voice of temptation was wrong.
 It was a mirage.
 I ended up feeling 10x worse than I did before losing my temper.
 Plus, I made my son feel bad and ended up profusely apologizing for my poor behavior.

 Temptation exposes our flesh into the light so we can hand it over to the Lord.
-Yes, temptation can lead to sin.
+Yes, sin is tempting.
 However, there is another option.
-Temptation can lead to freedom as well.
+We can be led to freedom as well.
 A temptation only remains a temptation if it entices you.
-In other words, what is tempting to me may or may not be tempting to you.
-God allows us to be tempted to root out our evil desires.
+In other words, what is tempting to me may or may not be tempting to you?
+God allows the temptation to root out our evil desires.
 He has good as His ultimate goal.

-God will not let you be tempted beyond your ability.
-You see, it is God who ultimately is in charge of what temptations come your way.
+God does not allow temptation beyond your ability.
+You see, it is God who ultimately is in charge of what comes your way.
 And if God is in charge, we can know that He will use it for our good.
 He uses temptation to uproot, expose, identify, and destroy the hold sin has on us.
 Do not read this the wrong way.
 God is not the one tempting you.
-James 1:13 sets the record straight by stating, “Let no one say when he is tempted, “I am being tempted by God,” for God cannot be tempted with evil, and He himself tempts no one.”
-However, it is God who allows temptation to come our way so that we will turn to Him.
+James 1:13 sets the record straight by stating, “Let no one say when he is tempted, “I am being tempted by God,” for God cannot be tempted with evil, and He tempts no one.”
+However, it is God who allows it to come our way so that we will turn to Him.

 When we face temptation, we do have a choice.
 We can choose to take the easy route, or we can choose to run to God.
-He always has our best interest in mind.
+He always has our best interests in mind.
 He is on our side.
 He wants to turn our temptation into something good.